maforn/TimedShutdownAndroid/README.md

 ![App screenshots2](/doc/AppImagesMerged.png "App screenshots2")

 ## How to contribute
 If you want to contribute, you are welcome to do so!
+All the Java files have relevant comments (app/src/main/java/com/maforn/timedshutdown).
 You can:

 *   help with the translation of the app